Robertfarb/whiteboarding-curriculum/tutorials/simple-rails-app/README.md

 ![new rails app](./readme_assets/create-rails-app.png)

 Then we will add the gems we need: google-api-client (for communicating with Google) and figaro (for securing our API keys).
+This tutorial was written for google-api-client `~> 0.10.0`.
 Be sure to run `bundle install`!

 ![figaro and google gems](./readme_assets/add-gems.png)